NeuroHelix/Hacker-Tools/README.md

 output = service banner & version numbers, saves data to scan_results.csv

 KeyLogger:
 replace "C:/path/to/logger" with your own file path where you will keep the key logger.
-This is also where log files will be stored.
+This is also where log files will be created and stored.
 Note: Windows defender will try to delete this file if you run it, so be sure to set up an exclusion!